-See Registration Calendar for all deadlines; see the Parts of Term calendar at www.uncg.edu/reg/Calendar/potCal/sp14.html for all drop dates.
+Some courses meet more frequently for only part of the semester.
+See the Parts of Term calendar at www.uncg.edu/reg/Calendar/potCal/fa14.html for all drop dates.

-Use UNCGenie for all online registration and drop/add.
+Use UNCGenie for all online registration and course withdrawal/add.

 To add any class without a waiting list that is closed or restricted, you must obtain special permission from the department or instructor.
 Forms of special permission include special departmental stamps and the instructor's written signature on an official drop/add form (available from the University Registrar's Office and departmental offices).
 A process that allows the instructor to override his or her own courses online is available, after which you may register on the Web.
 If your instructor does not opt to use this method, you may have your drop/add form processed in the University Registrar's Office, 180 Mossman.